-- Request for Exterior Alteration/Improvement Conditional Approval (see Forms section) using the "Other" checkbox and explaining the requested bush hogging - Non-refundable review fee per the fee schedule in Appendix A-Schedule of ARC Fees and Deposits - Please review Appendix Q-Bush Hogging and the Selective Clearing of Lots for guidance on activities that are and are not permitted and ensure that the Bush Hogging application complies with all restrictions stated in Appendix Q. - Areas of the site to be selectively cleared shall be staked in the field as specified in Appendix Q to clearly define all boundaries/limits prior to submitting the bush hogging application.
+- Request for Landscape Vegetation Alteration on Developed Lot Form or Landscape Vegetation Alteration on Undeveloped Lot Form (on the SIPOA website or by contacting the SIPOA ARC) using the "Other" checkbox and explaining the requested bush hogging - Non-refundable review fee per the fee schedule in Appendix A-Schedule of ARC Fees and Deposits - Please review Appendix Q- Selective Clearing of Lots for guidance on activities that are and are not permitted and ensure that the Bush Hogging application complies with all restrictions stated in Appendix Q. - Areas of the site to be selectively cleared shall be staked in the field as specified in Appendix Q to clearly define all boundaries/limits prior to submitting the bush hogging application.
 Surveyors tape and lot corner stakes are to remain in their original position until clearing is finished and inspected by the Architectural Review Staff.